 Click Unbind in the Actions column of the VPC.

-In the Unbind VPC dialog box, make sure that you are aware of the risks.
+In the Unbind VPC dialog box, make sure that you understand the risks and select the check box.

 Click OK.

-Step 3: Access the Tablestore instance over the VPC
+Step 3: Access resources in the Tablestore instance from ECS instances in the bound VPC

-Use Tablestore SDKs or the Tablestore CLI to access the Tablestore instance from the ECS instances in the VPC by using the VPC endpoint.
+Use Tablestore SDKs or the Tablestore CLI to access resources in the Tablestore instance from the ECS instances in the bound VPC by using the VPC endpoint.

 More access control methods

-You can further restrict access to Tablestore resources by using the following methods:
+You can further limit access to Tablestore resources by using the following methods:

-You can attach RAM policies to RAM users to control their access to Tablestore resources.
-For example, you can restrict the IP addresses, protocols, and Transport Layer Security (TLS) versions that users can use to access Tablestore resources and the time when users can access Tablestore resources.
-For more information, see Use a RAM policy to grant permissions to a RAM user and Configure a custom policy.
+You can attach RAM policies to RAM users to control access to Tablestore resources.
+For example, you can limit the IP addresses, protocols, and Transport Layer Security (TLS) versions that users can use to access Tablestore resources and the time when users can access Tablestore resources.
+For more information, see Use a RAM policy to grant permissions to a RAM user and Create a custom policy.

 You can use the control policy feature of Resource Directory to define the permission boundaries of enterprise accounts in a resource directory.
-For example, you can restrict the TLS versions that can be used to access Tablestore resources and restrict users to creating only Tablestore instances that do not support public access.
+For example, you can limit the TLS versions that can be used to access Tablestore resources and allow users to create only instances that do not support public access.
 For more information, see Use a custom access control policy to define the permission boundaries of enterprise users and Use custom access control policies.